altafino/email-extractor/README.md

 A service that automatically downloads emails and extracts attachments using POP3/IMAP protocols, with support for multiple accounts and extensive configuration options.

+> **IMPORTANT NOTICE:** This project is currently in **Alpha Stage** and should not be used in production environments.
+It is under active development with core functionality still being implemented and tested.
+Contributors are welcome to help improve stability and feature completeness.

 ## Features

 ### Email Processing